karakun/karakun.github.io/_posts/2026-05-26-Marimo-wasm-exoknox.md

 At the same time, we wanted to move away from EXOKNOX's Java-based Eclipse RCP frontend.

-So the requirement was clear: we needed a lightweight, browser-based Python tool with an interactive UI that could read and write Exoknox data.
+So the requirement was clear: we needed a lightweight, browser-based Python tool with an interactive UI that could read and write EXOKNOX data.

 ## <a name="why-marimo-for-browser-based-python-tools"></a> Why marimo for Browser-Based Python Tools

 [Marimo](https://marimo.io){:target="_blank"} is a reactive Python notebook framework.
-Unlike Jupyter, Marimo notebooks are pure Python files — no JSON, no hidden state.
+Unlike Jupyter, marimo notebooks are pure Python files — no JSON, no hidden state.
 Cells are reactive: when a value changes, all dependent cells re-execute automatically.
 It ships a clean web UI and can be deployed either as a running server application or as a **WebAssembly (WASM) application** that executes entirely in the browser via [Pyodide](https://pyodide.org){:target="_blank"}.